 Hoya carnosa care is easy, and it’s one of the reasons why this plant has been a houseplant staple for so long!
-Between the gorgeous, thick leaves and the ease of propagation, the hoya carnosa will make an excellent addition to your plant collection.
+Learn about it here.

 What does a hoya carnosa plant look like?

 There are many different cultivars of hoya carnosa.
 The most classic version of this plant is the one most commonly associated with the name “wax plant.”
 And it’s the hoya carnosa I have!

 The long, somewhat curly, and thin vines on the plant produce succulent-like green leaves with faint white speckles.
 There are also some lovely variegated versions of this plant that look very similar to the classic hoya carnosa.